 Train maintenance solves this problem.

-Knowing how to clean and oil your rolling stock is critical skill to master.
+Knowing how to clean and oil your rolling stock is a critical skill to master.
 Luckily, it’s also easy once you’ve learnt the techniques.
 I’ve covered them in this post.

 Go and Master Them Now!

 One of the joys of model railways is that there are so many skills and techniques to learn.
-The majority can be learnt over time but if you want to avoid early problems but the 5 key skills I’ve listed here should be right at the top of your to-do list so get started now.
+The majority can be learnt over time but if you want to avoid early problems but the five key skills I’ve listed here should be right at the top of your to-do list so get started now.